bvhadra/REACT-JavaScript-Recipe-Search-App/README.md

 <h2><u>Deployment</u></h2>

-The app is deployed on Netlify.
-You can view the live version here: <a href="https://react-javascript-recipe-search.netlify.app" target="_blank">https://react-javascript-recipe-search.netlify.app</a>
+<h3>The app is deployed on Netlify.
+You can view the live version here: <a href="https://react-javascript-recipe-search.netlify.app" target="_blank">https://react-javascript-recipe-search.netlify.app</a></h3>
 </h3>
 <p>
 <p>